 A week is barely long enough when you spend it showing good company around your home but rest assured it won’t be the last time Lydia sets foot on these shores.

-After our whistle-stop tour of Poland, we’re planning on travelling together to Greece and Turkey to do some more rock-climbing.
-Meanwhile, Agness (fresh from her African experience) will return there with a friend to visit colourful Marrakesh.
-They visited Malta this year (do you still remember Agness’s quad experience in the Gozo island?) and they can’t get enough of travelling together!
+After our whistle-stop tour of Poland, we’re planning on traveling together to Greece and Turkey to do some more rock-climbing.
+Meanwhile, Agness (fresh from her African experience) will return there with a friend to visit colorful Marrakesh.
+They visited Malta this year (do you still remember Agness’s quad experience in the Gozo island?) and they can’t get enough of traveling together!